core-wg/draft-dns-over-coap/draft-lenders-dns-over-coaps.md

 ### Examples

-This section shows examples for successful and unsuccessful queries for the IN AAAA record for "example.org" with recursion turned on.
-Successful responses carry one answer record with address 2001:db8:1::1:2:3:4 and TTL 58719.
+The following examples illustrate the replies to the query "example.org.
+IN AAAA record", recursion turned on.
+Successful responses carry one answer record including address 2001:db8:1::1:2:3:4 and TTL 58719.

-First, a successful response to a GET or FETCH request:
+A successful response to a GET or FETCH request:

     2.05 Content
     Content-Format: application/dns-message